Seventy (LDS Church): Area seventies and additional quorums of seventy

 In 2004, the Fifth Quorum of the Seventy was divided to create the Sixth Quorum.

 In May 2005, the Seventh and Eighth quorums were created.
 The Fourth Quorum, which had served Mexico, Central and South America, had grown to 72 members, and was split into the Fourth and Seventh Quorums.
 The Eighth Quorum was created to allow better geographic organization of the Third Quorum (not because the number of members exceeded seventy).
 The Third Quorum previously covered all of Africa, Asia, Australia, Europe and the western islands of the Pacific.
 The new Eighth Quorum serves Southern Asia, Australia, and the western islands of the Pacific.
 The Third Quorum continued to serve Africa, northern Asia, and Europe.

 By August 2019, with new areas having been created or existing areas consolidated with others, the Third Quorum then included area seventies in Africa and Europe, with the Fourth Quorum including those serving in the Caribbean, Central America, Mexico, and South America Northwest areas.
 The Fifth Quorum had been composed of those area seventies serving in the North America West and Utah areas, with the Sixth Quorum composed of the North America Central, North America Northeast, North America Southeast, and North America Southwest areas.
 The Seventh Quorum included those serving in the Brazil and South America South areas, while the Eighth Quorum was composed of area seventies serving in the Asia, Asia North, Philippines, and Pacific areas.

-Subsequently, effective June 1, 2020, four new Quorums of the Seventy were created, and the geographical distribution of the now-eight quorums of area seventies were constituted in the following manner:
+Subsequently, effective June 1, 2020, four new Quorums of the Seventy were created, and the geographical distribution of the ten quorums of area seventies were constituted in the following manner: